marcglasberg/assorted_layout_widgets/README.md

 Most parameters are the same as the ones of `ColumnSuper`, except:

 * **`fill`** if true will force the children to **grow their widths proportionately** to their minimum intrinsic width, so that they fill the whole row width.
 This parameter is only useful if the children are not wide enough to fill the whole row width.
 In case the children are larger than the row width, they will always **shrink proportionately** to their minimum intrinsic width, and the `fill` parameter will be ignored.
   See: <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_row_super_fill.dart">
   RowSuper Fill example</a>.

 * **`fitHorizontally`** if true will shrink the children, horizontally only, until the `shrinkLimit` is reached.
-This parameter is only useful if the children are too wide to fit the row width. row width.
+This parameter is only useful if the children are too wide to fit the row width.
 Avoid using `fitHorizontally` together with `fill: true`.

 * **`shrinkLimit`** by default is 67%, which means the cell contents will shrink until 67% of their original width, and then overflow.
 Make `shrinkLimit` equal to `0.0` if you want the cell contents to shrink with no limits.
 Note, if `fitHorizontally` is false, the `shrinkLimit` is not used.

 * **`mainAxisSize`** by default is `MainAxisSize.min`, which means the row will occupy no more than its content's width.
 Make it `MainAxisSize.max` to expand the row to occupy the whole horizontal space.

 You can also use a `RowSpacer` to add empty space (if available) between cells.
 For example:

 ```
 RowSuper(